 Dr. Rajiv Mehrotra talks about heart attack treatment and diagnosis in the following video

 If you or anybody you know encounters a heart attack, the best step to take is to get the patient to the nearest emergency room.
-Heart attack needs to be treated immediately.
+Heart attack treatment needs to begin immediately.

-Treatment of heart attack is aimed towards unblocking the clogged artery to enable a free flow of blood back in the heart to reduce muscle death.
+Heart attack treatment is aimed towards unblocking the clogged artery to enable a free flow of blood back in the heart to reduce muscle death.
 This is achieved at a trusted hospital using a combination of following methods:

 - Antiplatelet medications like glycoprotein IIb/IIIa inhibitors and aspirin that prevent blood clot formation in the coronary arteries